 You can ask our board to endorse your event, project or initiative, if it fits within in our mandate as a social and environmental justice center.
 By endorsing your event, we can help promote it on our our e-mail list and via facebook.
 Send your endorsement requests to email@example.com

 QPIRG Concordia supports community events and initiatives through our board discretionary fund.
-Groups can apply to the board for money (they usually allocate between $50-$375) and/or access to QPIRG resources such as photocopies and staff support.
+Groups can apply to the board for money (they usually allocate between $50-$300, up to a maximum of $700) and/or access to QPIRG resources such as photocopies and staff support.
 The amount of money allocated for projects may depend on how many requests there are in a particular discretionary period and doesn’t necessarily reflect the value the board places on the project (ie. a similar project may receive more money if they’ve applied for it in a week when not many others apply).
 The Board reviews discretionary funding requests at every other regular Board meeting (approximately once per month).
 Click here to download our discretionary funding guidelines and application form.
-It should be emailed to email@example.com once it has been completed.
+It should be emailed to firstname.lastname@example.org once it has been completed.
 A list of projects supported by our discretionary fund in the past year is also available.

 QPIRG Concordia produces three publications that are distributed on campus and in the wider community.
 These publications include: i) School Schmool: activist day planner & radical guide; ii) Convergence Journal of Undergraduate and Community Research; and iii) At the Heart of Resistance: QPIRG Concordia’s Working Groups Journal.
 Read more about these publications here.